jalliet/flashcards/Theory.md

 Most flashcard generators try to card everything.
 This produces:
 - 15-step algorithm cards that are impossible to recall
 - Proof cards that require sequential reasoning, not retrieval
-- Worked example cards that test nothing
+- Worked example cards that test absolutely nothing

 The refusal policy explicitly names content types that shouldn't become flashcards.
 This is a feature, not a limitation.